haquema/makers-javascript-fndamentals/contents/10-weather-api.md

 ```

 1. What is the final string value of `apiUrl`?
 2. When do you think the function passed to `then` will be executed?
-How is this kind of behaviour called in Javascript?
+How is this kind of behaviour called in JavaScript?

 Let's have a look at the above code example together:
  * First, we're building the URL to call with `got`.
 This URL contains our API key (so the server on the other end can "know" it's our account requesting the API - and who to charge for it), and the city we want to get weather data for.
  * The *callback* function passed to `then` will be executed once the response is received.
-We then use `JSON.parse(response.body)` to transform the JSON string received into a Javascript *object*, that we assign to `weatherData`.
+We then use `JSON.parse(response.body)` to transform the JSON string received into a JavaScript *object*, that we assign to `weatherData`.
  * We can use `console.log` to print the object on the terminal and inspect it.

 If you run the code above, you should see a similar output in your terminal: